MoigeMatino/data-structures-algorithms-python/graphs/knight_attack/README.md

     pr = the row of the pawn
     pc = the column of the pawn

-The function should return a number representing the minimum number of moves required for the knight to land ontop of the pawn.
+The function should return a number representing the minimum number of moves required for the knight to land on top of the pawn.
 The knight cannot move out-of-bounds of the board.
 You can assume that rows and columns are 0-indexed.
 This means that if n = 8, there are 8 rows and 8 columns numbered 0 to 7.
 If it is not possible for the knight to attack the pawn, then return None.

 `knight_attack(8, 1, 1, 2, 2) # -> 2`